 I also created an essay companion for y10 & 11 which, even though it mostly focused on how to use academic phrases, I also added a ‘what, how, why’ box that they said helped them remember how to develop ideas throughout the essay.
 I even add ‘what, how, why’ to starter activities and plenaries!
 I have found that the more often I link these to different activities, the more likely I am to hear pupils using them with each other or in their own work.
 And I had a lovely moment last week after a timed assessment last week where 4 y11 pupils had written ‘what, how, why’ in the margin as a reminder.
 It’s nice to know they listen!

-I also use only parts of ‘what how why’, and sometimes focus more on one aspect if I think that’s the skill my class need to work on.
+I also use sometimes only parts of ‘what how why’, and may focus more on one aspect if I think that’s the skill my class need to work on.
 Recently, I realised that after marking a batch of poetry essays that my Y11 class were struggling with ‘why’ a technique had been used.
-To support them with this, the next lesson we looked solely at the ‘why’.
+To support them with this, the next lesson we looked solely at the ‘why’ (image below).
+I also use the above slide with 'what, how, why' boxes in many of my lessons so pupils can work through the questions and develop their own personal response to a text.
+They also use these for peer assessment - both written and verbal.

 As a marking strategy